Dorothy Quincy Homestead

 Also available for viewing during tours is a restored chariot owned by John Hancock.
 Built in England in 1777 and captured by Americans at sea, the chariot was later presented to Hancock, who used it as his vehicle.
 In the 19th century, the wheels were removed from the chariot, and it was converted into a horse-drawn sleigh.

 The heritage garden is accessible to the public sunrise to sunset each day of the year.
 The garden features a colonial parterre design as well as a herb kitchen garden.
-When touring the property, all dogs must be on leash.

 The Dorothy Quincy Homestead is listed on the National Register of Historic Places.